Declare the Minor

 When can eligible students apply?

 Students are encouraged to submit an application in the semester they are completing their last prerequisite(s).
-Applications are generally accepted on a rolling basis but must be submitted within the applicable time frame expected by the College of Letters & Science: no later than one semester before your Expected Graduation Term.
+Statistics minor applications are generally accepted on a rolling basis but must be processed within the applicable time frame expected by the College of Letters & Science: "no later than one semester before your Expected Graduation Term (EGT).
+If that term is a Fall or Spring semester, the deadline is the last day of RRR week.
+If that term is Summer Sessions, the deadline is the last day of all Summer Sessions."

 When are applications processed?